oroinc/documentation/commerce/cloud/monitoring.rst

 Nginx, Elasticsearch, Redis, and RabbitMQ
 """""""""""""""""""""""""""""""""""""""""

-Other collected metrics depend on the system’s monitoring plugins:
+Other metrics that are collected depend on the system’s monitoring plugins:
 Nginx monitoring plugin
 Elasticsearch monitoring plugin
 Redis monitoring plugin